 Doxycycline can reduce the effectiveness of some oral contraceptives.
 It is recommended to use an alternative form of contraception, such as condoms, while using this medication.

-Malaria is a serious disease, spread by malaria-carrying mosquitos, which can be fatal in some cases depending on how quickly and effectively it is treated.
-Within approximately 2-4 weeks of becoming infected with the disease, symptoms such as fever, headache, muscle pain, nausea and vomiting begin to emerge.
-Doxycycline can be used to treat malaria after infection has occurred.
+Malaria is a serious disease, spread by malaria-carrying mosquitoes, which can be fatal in some cases depending on how quickly and effectively it is treated.
+Within approximately two to four weeks of becoming infected with malaria, symptoms such as fever, headache, muscle pain, nausea and vomiting begin to emerge.
+Doxycycline can be used to treat malaria after an infection has occurred.

-Like other tetracyclines, Doxycycline can be used to treat a broad range of bacterial infections, including acne and rosacea, chest infections, skin infections and STIs, as well as being used by travellers for malaria prevention.
+Like other tetracyclines, Doxycycline can be used to treat a broad range of bacterial infections, including acne, rosacea, chest infections, skin infections and STIs.
+Doxycycline can be used by travellers for malaria prevention.

-When using Doxycycline as an antimalarial, you will need to start the course before travelling to your destination and for some time after your return.
-You therefore need to purchase Doxycycline in advance of travelling to a malaria zone.
+When using Doxycycline as an antimalarial, you will need to start the course before travelling to a malarial area, during your trip and after you return.
+You, therefore, need to purchase Doxycycline in advance of travelling to a malaria zone.

 One of the possible side effects of Doxycycline is increased sensitivity to sunlight.
 However, since Doxycycline is an effective and cheaper treatment for malaria prevention, it can still be used in hot countries as long as you take the appropriate precautions.
-Make sure to wear suncream with a high SPF, wear sunglasses and cover up as much as possible.
+Make sure to wear sun cream with a high SPF, wear sunglasses and cover up as much of your skin with long-sleeved clothing as possible.

-You should avoid using doxycycline during periods of tooth development, such as during pregnancy or in children under the age of 8.
+You should avoid using Doxycycline during periods of tooth development, such as during pregnancy or in children under the age of 12.
 This can lead to permanent discolouration of the teeth.
-However, in severe or life-threatening circumstances, your doctor may decided that the benefits outweigh the risks and prescribe Doxycycline in children under the age of 8.
+However, in severe or life-threatening circumstances, your doctor may decide that the benefits outweigh the risks and prescribe Doxycycline in children under the age of 12.